About Trees, Gardens And The Concrete Jungle

-So new allotments are being built and some of the gardeners are relocated in newer pinewood sheds.
+So new allotments are being built and some of the gardeners are to be relocated in newer pinewood sheds.

 Far more modern than those derelict Chestnut tree sheds which were built in the 1940s aren’t they?
 Except that in 70 years from now, pinewood will be rotten and the above Chestnut tree sheds would still be there.
 Chestnut tree wood is indeed one of the strongest in all weathers, and no varnish is needed, it just doesn’t rot.

 The chestnut is the most useful tree in the world.
 Considering the importance of chestnuts as a high carbohydrate food source for thousands of years, and the beautiful, rot-resistant wood that is used from everything from vineyard stakes, fence posts to siding and bridge timbers, and was a major source of tannin for tanning leather, is there any tree that provides this range of uses and value?